CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

                 entity
             DIN      : in 1
                 Data input line
+            SPHINXGRP output
+                The following two ports are used in conjunction as the output of the receiver
             DOUT     : out :vhdl:genconstant:`WORD_SIZE <UART_RX.WORD_SIZE>`
                 The received data will be written here DOUT_VLD : out 1